-The Analyzer also retrieves events placed on an event queue by Sensors and processes them for analysis and display by the web user interface.
+The Analyzer also retrieves events placed on an event queue by Sensors and processes them for analysis and display by the reports and topologies in the TransactionVision application of Business Availability Center.
 It performs the unmarshalling, correlation, analysis, and data management functions.